Our Colors: Plot

 Sora Itoda, a closeted second-year high school art student, is alienated by the homophobia of his peers and the pressures of needing to pass as straight.
 One day, distressed by his schoolmates' casual homophobic jokes, Sora skips class and flees to the beachfront, lying down and closing his eyes.
 He suddenly overhears an older man say to him that he always wanted to tell him that he loved him.
 Startled, Sora sits up, but the man has disappeared.
 He later finds a small cafe in an old residence and is surprised to find that the older man is its proprietor.
 The man behaves as though nothing happened and Sora leaves.
 Nao Nakamura, Sora's childhood friend, notices that he has been behaving strangely and asks him what is wrong, but he brushes her off.
 When a female classmate asks Sora out on a date, he panics and rejects her.
 Realizing that being closeted may mean he will always have to lie to people and hide his feelings, he flees to the cafe and confronts the owner.
 The owner admits that he thought Sora was asleep and that Sora reminded him of someone from his past.
 The man introduces himself as Shirow Amamiya.
 Sora confesses to him that he is also gay, which Nao, who followed him, overhears.
 Sora and Nao talk and Nao is supportive, but worried about offending him while also struggling to sort out her own feelings for Sora.
 Sora brings her to meet Amamiya and the three treat the cafe as a secret sanctuary, where Sora feels finally free to live his truth.
 The three become friends and Nao suggests that Amamiya commission Sora to paint a mural to help liven up the cafe's profile.
 Both Sora and Nao ruminate on the pressure of being closeted, and having to deal with society's assumptions of being straight, compared with Amamiya's decision to live openly.
-The two regularly seek advice from Amamiya, who helps Sora think through how to approach future decisions he'll have to make about being open with others, such as in pursuing relationships.
+The two regularly seek advice from Amamiya, who helps Sora think through how to approach future decisions he will have to make about being open with others, such as in pursuing relationships.